KIHeartFailure/shfdb3/content/en/construction/sources.md

 No information from the Prescribed Drug Register is included in the base version of SHFDB3 but information from the register can be added upon request.

-### VAL
+### Primary care data from Region Stockholm

-VAL is managed by Region Stockholm and contains information on healthcare from providers that have an agreement with Region Stockholm.
+VAL/KON is managed by Region Stockholm and contains information on healthcare from providers that have an agreement with Region Stockholm.
 For more information, see www.gups.sll.se/val/Valhandbok.docx.

-No information from VAL is included in the base version of SHFDB3 but information on certain diagnosis in primary care are available and can be added upon request.
+No information from VAL/KON is included in the base version of SHFDB3 but information on certain diagnosis in primary care are available and can be added upon request.